-In other word, there exist a data point $d$ that both in $\mathcal{D}_{\text{train}}$ and $\mathcal{D}_{\text{test}}$.
+In other words, there exists a data point $d$ that is in both $\mathcal{D}_{\text{train}}$ and $\mathcal{D}_{\text{test}}$.
 Common cases include verbatim test examples appearing in training corpora, code snippets from benchmark implementations, or documentation leaks.